downfromthetrees/the_magic_eye/README.md

 - The settings are in JSON format.
 It is a different format from what AutoModerator uses, but it is still human readable.

 - MAGIC_EYE_BOT will let you know if your updates are successful, or give you help if there is a formatting issue.
 It keeps the actual settings in it's own database so if you mess up your wiki page it's not a concern, the bot will just keep using the last valid settings you had.

+- Because of the popularity of Magic Eye, it now takes 5-10 minutes to detect changes to the settings wiki page.
+Be patient and it will send you an notification eventually.

 - Note: Magic Eye can't detect when you use the wiki page "revert" button.
 If you use it to revert to previous settings, just edit and save the wiki page (no changes needed) to get Magic Eye to pick up the change.